 There is a tendency to view those with special-needs as somehow “other” and different from the mainstream.
 But this is a false view.
 That unborn babies are killed because of a disability is deeply offensive to born disabled people and sends out a message that society simply tolerates rather than values their presence.
 Families should get extra support and advice when a disability is detected in the womb to cope with the specific challenges ahead of them.
-The child similarly should get help – not the automatic death sentence that is increasingly being imposed in our hospitals (approximately nine out of ten unborn babies with Down’s Syndrome are destroyed in the womb).
+The child similarly should get help – not have their life ended – something that is increasingly being imposed in our hospitals (approximately nine out of ten unborn babies with Down’s Syndrome are destroyed in the womb).
 The so-called social model of disability, a rather insightful way of looking at the issue, offers us the suggestion that what we call disability is actually a failure of society to adapt properly to those with impairments.

 We have a duty to help people with disabilities, which begins with protecting their right to life.